 Hereby, Airlines for Europe (A4E) takes the opportunity to submit feedback on the EU emissions trading system — updated rules for aviation (Roadmap).

 European airlines are closely exploring pathways towards a net-zero, or low-carbon European air transport through reduction of CO2 emissions in absolute terms and CO2 mitigation (offsets or market-based measures).
 It is crucial to recognise the magnitude and urgency of the commitment adopted by the European Commission.
-Airlines fully understand the importance of not failing in turning this pledge into a future reality.
+Airlines fully understand the importance of not failing to turn this pledge into a future reality.
 Carrying more than 720 million passengers each year and operating around 3000 aircraft, A4E airlines are ready and willing to contribute to making the European Green Deal a success.

 Over the next 10 years, European airlines will invest €169 billion in greener aircraft technologies which are on average 25% cleaner and less noisy than their predecessors.
 The breadth of knowledge, best practices, track record in efficiency and especially the competencies that Europe’s aviation sector holds are valuable tools in reaching these ambitious goals.
 Air transport is a prerequisite for achieving many UN Sustainable Development Goals.
 It represents the right to access essential human needs: jobs, markets and goods, social interaction, education and other services.
 Improved access helps address general concerns such as socio-economic cohesion throughout the EU or the depopulation of rural areas.